chaytanc/chaytanc.github.io/_projects/transrussia.md

 layout: page
 title: The Humanitarian Crisis and Strategic Value of Aiding Transgender Russians
 category: "Political Analysis"
+description: "A policy brief for the European Commission."
 permalink: /projects/policyBriefTransRussia
 ---
 **_Policy Brief_**